DephyInc/boot-loader/README.md

 ### From PyPI

-This is the simplest installation method.
+This is the simplest installation method and should be the preferred method of installing.

 ```bash
 python3 -m pip install dephy-bootloader
 ```

 ### From Source

+**NOTE**: You only need to install from source if you're planning on developing and/or tweaking the code.
+If you just want to use it you should install from PyPI via `pip`.

 To install from source: